sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 This means the debugger does not detect the gowin chip, try this programmer application mentioned in [Error found](#error-found).

-For 20K Dock kits, it's necessary to enable the core board before using debugger debug the chip, otherwise this error occurs.
+For 20K Dock kits, it's necessary to enable the core board before using debugger debug the chip, just put the 1 switch on the dip switch down, otherwise this error occurs.

 | Enable Core Board | Disable state | Additional comments |
 | --- | --- | --- |